pushowl/nacelle-pushowl-nuxt-module/README.md

 ```

-### Show a native browser prompt 5 seconds after the app is open
+### Show prompt with a timeout/delay

+Let's say you want the native browser prompt 5 seconds after the app is open:

 ```
 setTimeout(() => {